 Help!
 My tooth is killing me.
 Why am I experiencing such pain?
 What can I do to fix it?

 Maybe you’ve been told you need a root canal but have no idea what that means.
 Not to worry.
 Root canals are simple, routine procedures that Dr. Bruckner, Dr. Simon and Dr. Goziker perform in our New Hyde Park, NY office every day.
 At New York Endodontic Associates, we know that dealing with dental issues and tooth discomfort can be stressful, so we’ve designed this guide—a list of the most frequently asked questions when it comes to root canals—to help you navigate next steps.

 What is a root canal?

 A root canal, also referred to as root canal treatment, is a procedure that is used to save a tooth when its pulp, the soft tissue at its center, is infected.
 Your tooth is made up of narrow passageways that extend from the pulp chamber, a hollow space in the center of your tooth, to the ends of the tooth roots.
 A root canal involves the removal of decayed or infected tissue from the pulp chamber.

 Chances are you’re reading this because you’re experiencing some sort of tooth pain and you’re looking for help with fixing the irritating problem.
 If the pain is being caused by an infection or inflammation, the tissue in question will need to be removed in order to stop the infection from spreading and the pain from worsening.
 This process is called root canal treatment.

 How do I know if I need a root canal?

 If your dentist has not already diagnosed a need for endodontic treatment, the best way to find out if your toothache warrants a root canal is by scheduling an appointment with us in which Drs.
-Bruckner or Goziker can evaluate your situation.
+Bruckner, Simon and Goziker can evaluate your situation.
 In the meantime, symptoms that may indicate a need for a root canal include: